selinabrauns/react-demonstration/README.md

 * Genral styles - css / variables

-## Recommendations for Scaling
+## 4. Recommendations for Scaling

-* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow and creating webpack configs for different environments (dev, prod).
+* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow, creating webpack configs for different environments (dev, prod) and collecting test coverage from unit tests (e.g. istanbulJs).

 * __Scaling up data load:__ In case of increase of loaded data, in Sagas at least chunking and lazy loading/ pagination should be implemented.
 Also for longer list views lazy rendering/ pagination should be implemented to avoid browser crashes.

-## Feature Recommendations
+## 5. Feature Recommendations
 I recommend to implement following features as well in order to guaranty a better user experience:

 * Snackbar or notifications: Especially for error handling.
 (Currently errors are caught and global state is being